jmarckel/get-er-done/README.md

 **GetErDone-WebApp** uses the Authorization Code grant type from the OAuth 2.0 authorization framework, and authentication with OpenID Connect, using Auth0 as an identity provider.

-The Authorization Code flow is initiated by redirecting the user to the Auth0 /authorize endpoint cooresponding to the GetErDone-WebApp.
+The Authorization Code flow is initiated by redirecting the user to the Auth0 /authorize endpoint corresponding to the GetErDone-WebApp.
 Here the user enters credentials to Auth0, or alternatively chooses any other configured identity provider.
 Once authenticated, Auth0 will then redirect the user back GetErDone-WebApp, where session information can be verified and recorded, before sending the user on to the application itself.

 An access token is also stored, to be used as credentials for calls to the GetErDone-API.